-- •Certificate of veterinary inspection (CVI or health certificate) - •Import permit number following African species: tree squirrels, rope squirrels, dormice, Gambian giant pouched rats, brushtailed porcupines and striped mice.
+•Certificate of veterinary inspection (CVI or health certificate)

+•Import permit number

+Note: Some animals may not be brought to Wisconsin.
+These are North American prairie dogs and the following African species: tree squirrels, rope squirrels, dormice, Gambian giant pouched rats, brushtailed porcupines and striped mice.
 Some animals may require permits from the Wisconsin Department of Natural Resources.
 See http://dnr.wi.gov.